Justin Kasieta

 Michigan Senate vote on SB 18 after testimony

 There is no moral justification for why orphans should have to pay their own way.
-They are not in foster care by any fault of their own — and they certainly should not be asked to pay their own bill. — Alex Adams, U.S. HHS · NPR, January 2026
+They are not in foster care by any fault of their own — and they certainly should not be asked to pay their own bill. — Alex Adams, U.S. HHS · May 2026

 02 / About